- Thomas Ross was an American inventor born in 1909.

-Before the robot enters the maze, all the 12 tabs on the memory disk are raised.
+Before the robot enters the maze, all 12 tabs on the memory disk are raised.
 The mechanism was designed to automatically drop one tab if the robot took the dead-end path to the right; therefore, a circuit was activated to prevent the car from turning right again at that particular split.
 The robot’s passed and failed trials are registered on the memory disk to form a pattern of depressed and raised tabs depending on the results.
 Every complete passage of the twelve “Y”-sections on the maze is recorded before the Robot Rat gets back to its starting position.
 At this point, the 12 tabs are in a complete pattern that prevents the robot from turning right (to the dead-end).
-In other words, the correct path is imprinted in the robot’s memory disk, and afterwards, the robot doesn’t make an error when going through the maze.
+In other words, the correct path is imprinted in the robot’s memory disk, and afterward, the robot doesn’t make an error when going through the maze.

 Thomas Ross: Marriage, Divorce, Children, and Personal Life

 Nothing is shared about Thomas Ross net worth.